SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

   ■ BACKLIGHT DIMMER => This toggles the automatic LCD backlight dimmer function (ON or OFF).

   ■ EXIT MENU        => • save changes    > Stores any changes to EEPROM and returns to the main interface.
-                        • revert changes  > Discards any changes and returns to the main interface.
+                        • discard         > Discards any changes and returns to the main interface.
                         • cancel          > Returns to the first index of the main menu.
 ```